 I have always been inspired by writers who push the boundaries of narrative convention.
 It is my hope to follow in the footsteps of those who allow audiences to experience their chosen medium in a new and refreshing light.
 The works of Phillip Ridley, Tony Kushner, Charlie Kaufman, Tina Fey, Hermann Hesse and Vladimir Nabokov have all had a profound impact on my style of writing.

 My experiences as a member of the LGBT community, as an immigrant, and as a dreaded millennial greatly inform the stories I want to tell.
 Stories that I care deeply about, whilst giving representation to marginalised characters.
 And fighting aliens with Sigourney Weaver.

 I like to think ten year old me is pretty proud.

-I'm a producer and Moonchild is my passion project (passion, I know).
-Moonchild came to be, because the planets aligned - Callum was Venus and I was Mars.
+Moonchild is my passion project (passion, I know).
+Moonchild came to be, because the planets aligned - Callum is Venus and I am Mars.

 Producing, for me, is the marriage of the Producer and the Writer.
-From the inception of Moonchild, I wanted my writers to have infinite freedom with their writing, knowing that their Producer would support and help craft their art.
+I’ve always wanted my writers to have infinite freedom with their writing, knowing that I will support them however wild the idea.
 So far, it's worked.
-We're always working hard trying to achieve, what we class as, 'success', but we wouldn't be here without our endless trial and error - we've had much more of the latter.

-Interstellar is the greatest film in the history of mankind - so as long as I can make a play of that grandeur, I'll be happy.
+Interstellar is the greatest film in the history of mankind. (as long as I can make a play of that grandeur, I'll be happy).